 - Every cut: brush out, oil, wipe, disinfect.

-- Daily: deeper clean, check blade alignment.
+- Daily: oil at the start and end of the day, deeper clean, check blade alignment.

 - Weekly: remove blades to clear trapped hair, inspect for wear.